FintanK/angular4-basic-file-explorer/README.md

 # Peninsula File Explorer

-A file explorer component which consumes a static JSON file and allow navigation of folders.
+A file explorer component which consumes a static JSON file and allows the navigation of files and folders.

 # Dependencies

 Ensure you have Node.js and NPM installed.

+I used Node v9.11.1 and NPM v5.6.0.

 # Installation